jordanlgraves/geneforge/README.md

 - Validates file selections for compatibility
 - Finds alternative files if the selected files are not valid
 - Allows the agent to select appropriate files based on the user's request (e.g. "I want a **NOT gate** for **E. coli**")

+## Retrieval Augmented Generation
+While not yet implemented, RAG will be used to provide the agents with access to a wide range of information.
+This will give the planning agent the ability to search through scientific literature to find relevant information to assist in the design process.

 ## Integrations